abeckDev/AzureKinectSensorConnector/README.md

 ## Getting Started

-To get started add the Package to your Project with NuGet (See Installing instructions).
+The Lib is available as NuGet Package.
+Follow the instructions below to use it in your projects.

 ### Prerequisites